tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-Ludus: “If you insist.
+**Ludus:** “If you insist.
 All I’ll need to participate is something shiny.”

 &#x200B;

 &#x200B;

-*Gerard holds up his knife.*
+*Gerard holds up the knife.*

 &#x200B;

 &#x200B;

-Gerard: “Okay, what now?”
+**Gerard:** “Okay, what now?”

 &#x200B;

 &#x200B;

 *Ludus doesn’t reply.
-He glances at the eyes of his reflection in the blade.
+Gerard glances at the eyes of his reflection in the blade.
 They wink.
 He yells and drops the knife to the floor.
 A hand seems to reach out from inside the blade.
 However, it’s thin and stretched out in a way that’s similar to old cartoons.*

 &#x200B;